Vietanh-Vu/IT3230-C-basic/README.md

-# Week 11: Search: binary search.
+# Week 11: Search: Binary Search.

 This directory contains the exercises for week 11 of the course.
 There are a total of 2 exercises, with a deadline of 10:00 PM on 02/01/2023.